Parc des Princes Velodrome 1902

 Race organizers and the countries hosting them need to cater for fans traveling from all over the world to see the great races live.
 It is astounding how many people you meet from the entire world who make a special pilgrimage to the Alps, the Pyrenees, Paris and elsewhere on the race route.
 Visitors to the ‘Five Monuments of Cycling’ will also be aware of roadside spectators who have traveled from distant countries to see the fabled stretches of road and the riders ‘in the flesh’.
-If nothing else, these international visitors bring a significant influx of foreign currency to France, Belgium, Italy, Spain, etc. For the UK, the start of the 2007 Tour de France in London is viewed as a major economic event.
+If nothing else, these international visitors bring a significant influx of foreign currency to France, Belgium, Italy, Spain, etc. For the UK, the start of the 2007 and 2014 Tour de France was viewed as a major economic event.

 If the UCI wants change, then simply continue on the crusade against drugs to develop effective controls that purge the sport of the scourge.
 They should also partner (not fight) with the major race organizers to maximize the value of professional cycling.
 At this level cycling is a business not a hobby.

 As the victor received his laurels, the town’s church bells were loudly announcing this latest triumph and it seemed that Operacion Puerto and the UCI’s squabbles had melted with the spring snow.
-It was almost as if the majestic church bells were signifying that these great races and the riders that contest them are truly
+It was almost as if the majestic church bells were signifying that these great races and the riders that contest them are truly an Enduring Legacy.

 You must be logged in to post a comment.